Thassanai546/CableOrca/README.md

 Introducing a powerful tool that makes packet sniffing accessible to all users, regardless of their level of computing and networking expertise.
 CableOrca is designed to be like Wireshark for dummies - easy to use, yet incredibly powerful.
 <br><br>
-With CableOrca, you can monitor and analyze network traffic in real-time, allowing you to identify and troubleshoot network issues, and gain valuable insights into how your network is performing.
+With CableOrca, you can monitor and analyze network traffic in real time, allowing you to identify and troubleshoot network issues, and gain valuable insights into how your network is performing.
 <br><br>
 One of the key benefits of CableOrca is its simplicity.
 Unlike other tools that require extensive knowledge of networking protocols and packet structures, CableOrca provides a user-friendly interface that anyone can understand.
 With just a few clicks, you can start capturing and analyzing packets, and gain a deeper understanding of your network.